-Spring is one of the best seasons to visit the Ardennes with its wonderful flora taking on a rich kaleidoscope of colours.
-As the temperature hots up, the area develops into the ideal conditions for canoeing or kayaking.
+Spring is one of the best seasons to visit as this time of year offers plenty of things to do in the Ardennes, with its wonderful flora taking on a rich kaleidoscope of colours.
+As the temperature heats up, the area develops into the ideal conditions for canoeing or kayaking.
 Take to the water and paddle through dense forested valleys on the 165km Ourthe River, passing by the quaint hidden settlement of Durbuy, which lays claim to the title of smallest town in the world.

 This season also sees the arrival of the Spring Classics, a famous cycling event that takes place across the country.
 You don’t have to be professional to enjoy mountain biking here though, as the steep hillsides of the Petit-Han forest are open to anyone.
 For a less physically demanding route, there are a number of scenic journeys that see you ride through charming towns and peaceful pastures.